bytecodealliance/component-docs/component-model/src/language-support/using-wit-resources/rust.md

     }
     ```

+Building the component as is creates a WebAssembly component with an *unsatisfied import* -- namely the `docs:rpn/types` import.

-You can now build the command component and [compose it with the `.wasm` component that implements the resource.](../composing-and-distributing/composing.md).
-You can then run the composed command with `wasmtime run`.
+After building the component, it must be [composed with a `.wasm` component that implements the resource.](../composing-and-distributing/composing.md).
+After composition creates a component with no unsatisfied imports, the composed command component can be run with `wasmtime run`.

+Alternatively, a host that can provide the `docs:rpn/types` import (and related resource) can also be used to run the component
+in it's "incomplete" state (as the host will "complete" the componnt by providing the expected import).

 ## Implementing and exporting a resource implementation in a host

 If you are hosting a Wasm runtime, you can export a resource from your host for guests to consume.

 Hosting a runtime is outside the scope of this book, so we will give only a broad outline here.
-This is specific to the Wasmtime runtime; other runtimes may express things differently.
+This is specific
+to the Wasmtime runtime; other runtimes may express things differently.

 1. Use `wasmtime::component::bindgen!` to specify the WIT you are a host for: